 Correct tire inflation is a key component in tire care.
 The recommended inflation pressures for your tires are indicated on the certification label or in your owner's manual.
 Since RVs can be loaded with many different configurations, the load on each tire will vary.
 For this reason, air pressure should be checked based on the load on each individual tire.
-Cold Inflation Pressure should be adjusted to handle the maximum tire load, and all tires on the axle should carry the same inflation pressure. than a few miles or before rising ambient temperatures or the sun's radiant heat affects it.
+Cold Inflation Pressure should be adjusted to handle the maximum tire load, and all tires on the axle should carry the same inflation pressure.
+COLD TIRE INFLATION PRESSURE is the tire pressure checked in the morning before you drive more than a few miles or before rising ambient temperatures or the sun's radiant heat affects it.